 Asking questions makes your onboarding plan more seamless

 If you have received a 30-60-90 day plan, review it carefully to ensure you can meet its requirements and consider discussing it with your manager if you have any questions or concerns.
 While it's generally beneficial to show your willingness to work towards challenging goals, it may also be helpful to realistically examine the expectations that have been set for you.
 If you have concerns about your deliverables, it’s important to positively approach the topic and propose reasonable solutions that still display your willingness to grow professionally.

 Asking questions can help you track your progress

 Consider scheduling weekly check-ins with your manager to track your progress against your 30-60-90 day plan, asking about ways you have succeeded and areas for improvement.
-If you’re meeting all of your goals, then this is a great opportunity to highlight your value at the company or potential to take on more responsibility in your role.
+If you’re meeting all of your goals, then this is a great opportunity to highlight your value at the company or the potential to take on more responsibility in your role.
 If this isn’t the case for you, don’t worry.
 It’s normal to need some time to build up your abilities in a new job, and weekly progress meetings with your manager can help you find solutions or strategies to stay on track or recalibrate goals if necessary.

 How to use your soft skills when starting a new job

-It's true that starting a new job virtually may require different soft skills to starting a new job in person.
+It's true that starting a new job virtually may require different soft skills than starting a new job in person.
 For example, when meeting new colleagues for the first time, you may not be able to rely as much on body language and tone on a phone call or video meeting.
 Therefore, it's important to make efficient use of this time by preparing talking points before the meeting, asking clarifying questions and following up with a recap to ensure you walked away with the right information and action items.